Stay fresh while keeping your pH balanced. Each pack includes 20 wipes. Learn more.

 Struggling with recurrent UTIs?
 You're not alone.
 UTIs are the second-most common infection in the United States.
 Half of all women get UTIs, and 30-40% of women who've experienced a UTI will face one again in a few months.

-Treating and preventing recurring UTIs requires a more complete approach.
-The key to breaking the cycle is to kill old bacteria, prevent new bacteria from taking hold, and build up your body's natural defense mechanisms.
+The key to breaking the cycle of recurrent UTIs is to kill old bacteria, prevent new bacteria from taking hold, and build up your body's natural defense mechanisms.
 At Uqora, we make products that do all three.
 Take Uqora Control daily to break up biofilm that causes recurring UTIs.
 Drink Uqora Target after sex or exercise to flush out any new bacteria introduced.
 And give your body an added boost with Uqora Promote—a probiotic designed to arm your body with healthy bacteria that fight the good fight.

 A recurrent UTI, also called a chronic UTI, is an infection that keeps coming back, even after treatment with antibiotics.
 These infections can happen anywhere from a couple times a year to multiple times per month.
 For the person suffering, it's endlessly frustrating.
 Each new infection means more pain, visits to the doctor, and rounds of antibiotics.